The Private Reserve Office.

 Tiers, minimums, advisor coordination, custody.

-The Private Reserve Office is how Hard Asset Reserve is organized to serve clients.
-It is not a product.
-It is not a sales team.
-It is the practice apparatus — intake, review, consultation, implementation, and ongoing stewardship — through which every engagement runs.
+The Private Reserve Office is how Hard Asset Reserve is organized to serve clients — the practice apparatus through which every engagement runs.
+Intake, review, consultation, implementation, and ongoing stewardship are the work; the brief is the document under which it runs.

 The deliverable is the reviewed Physical Reserve Strategy Brief.
 The mode of work is founder-led, documentary, and deliberately paced.
 The intended relationship is multi-year — a reserve built with intent needs stewardship, not a transaction and a handshake.